poeggi/mon-con/README.md

 ```

 ## DESCRIPTION
-This powershell script does monitor a chain of interfaces / connections.
+This Powershell script does monitor a chain of interfaces / connections.
-It has been developed and tested on Win 11, requires at least Powershell 7.
+It has been developed and tested on Win 11, requires min.
+Powershell v7.

 LOCAL-SYSTEM(PC)<->LAN<->ROUTER/GATEWAY<->INTERNET-UPLINK<->EXT.SERVER(S)

 IPv4 and IPv6 are tested concurrently, assuming both are available.

 From your local system, all the way up the the mighty internet, it tests
 different intermediate hops and services.
-Theey are automatically determined
+They are automatically determined
-and/or preconfigured.
+and/or pre-configured in the script, can be overridden in a config file.
 These tests should aid debugging an internet connection and help identify
 the cause for spurious connectivity problems.

-The script runs in the foreground, with cyclic information on the console.
+The script runs in the foreground, cyclic updates printed to the console.

 There is a number of ping and DNS tests pre-defined and enabled.
 Custom tests can be added easily.

 Each test can either pass (green) or fail (red).
 Warnings (yellow) will be emitted in case of unusual or slow responses
 (e.g. a ping tests RTT is high or DNS TTL is 0).
+Timeouts are marked (blue).

 ## PARAMETERS
 ### -BeepOnError &lt;SwitchParameter&gt;